Free consultation

 Chicago Nursing Home Abuse Attorney

-If you suspect your loved one is being abused or neglected in a Cook County nursing home, don’t wait to take action.
-The experienced Chicago nursing home abuse lawyers at Taxman, Pollock, Murray & Bekkerman, LLC can help protect your family’s rights and pursue the justice your loved ones deserve.
+If you suspect your loved one is being abused or neglected in a Cook County nursing home or assisted living facility, don’t wait to take action.
+The experienced Chicago personal injury lawyers at Taxman, Pollock & Bekkerman, LLC can help protect your family’s rights and pursue the justice your loved ones deserve.

 Navigate This Page